SystemsApproach/sdn/trellis.rst

     from a combination of forwarding functions, and we now have more options as to what hardware chip is the most appropriate target for implementing each such function.

+For example, a companion file, ``spgw.p4`` (not shown), implements the forwarding plane for the SPGW extension, which includes the GTP tunnel encapsulation/decapsulation required by the 3GPP cellular standard to connect the Trellis fabric to the base stations of the Radio Access Network.
+Similarly, ``bng.p4`` (not shown) implements PPPoE termination, which is used by some Passive Optical Networks deployments to connect the Trellis fabric to home routers.
+Finally, it is worth nothing that the code fragment illustrates the basic structure of ``fabric.p4``\'s core functionality, which first applies the *filtering objective* (``filtering.apply`` and ``acl.apply``), then applies the *forwarding objective* (``forwarding.apply``), and finally applies the *next objective* (``next.apply``).

 In addition to selecting which extensions to include, the pre-processor also defines several constants, including the size of each logical